lixuetaoleo/hexo-theme-leo/README.md

-# Personal-Blog-prototype
+# hexo-theme-leo

-design a prototype theme for my personal blog
-TODO: Create a HEXO theme from the prototype
+A simple, elegant, clear and responsive HEXO theme